 Starring: Emilia Clarke, Henry Golding, Michelle Yeoh, Emma Thompson

-Do you remember the last time you watched a genuinely excellent Christmas film that was brand new?
+Do you remember the last time you watched a genuinely excellent – new – Christmas film?
 Was it 2003, or 2004?
-It’s felt like a lifetime since something with the lucid and smart compassion of Last Christmas has come along – and the world is now all the more joyful for it.
+It feels like a lifetime since something with the lucid and smart compassion of Last Christmas came along – and the world is now all the more joyful for it.

 No single element of Kate’s life is excessively prodded or exploited.
 She’s imperfect in many ways, but her character resists annoying clichés by keeping dialogue sharp and her performance kind.
 She, refreshingly, has a rich personality – fears, loves, resentments, wants.

 She fears loneliness, loves George Michael, resents her family and wants to be a singer.
 Clarke looks right at home, with a smile wide enough to knock out every Christmas light on Oxford Street, and eyes that emote painfully and comically with ease.

 She, of course, meets a boy – but there’s something different about Tom Webster.
 She’s spiky, he’s smooth, there’s balance between them from the first chance meeting.
 It’s perfect casting here, too – Golding made his major debut with Crazy Rich Asians, playing an impossibly wealthy and handsome love interest.
 Money isn’t the issue now, but Golding’s Ken-doll good looks, almost disarming in their lack of flaws, actually serve the narrative and shape his intrigue effectively.

 The story, as with Feig’s previous features, finds a brain-expanding or mind-numbing twist, depending on how you slice it.
 But the strength of Last Christmas is that even if you think you’ve guessed the big reveal, there’s ample material to enjoy in the journey leading up to it.